 People often ask us, “What are the best Scripture passages to use for Lectio Divina?”
-Here are over fifty Bible passages that we’ve found especially helpful — with Lectio Divina Guides for each.
-Our Lectio Divina Guides are free and they’re easy to print out and use.
+Here are over sixty Bible passages that we’ve found especially helpful — with Lectio Divina Guides for each.
+Our Lectio Divina Guides have been field tested in Soul Shepherding groups.
+They’re free and easy to print out and use.
 They’re great for small groups, church staff or elder meetings, retreats, or private devotions.
-Just scan the archive of Bible passages below, praying for God to guide you to the one that will be most helpful for you or your group.
-(It’s best to spend some time with the Bible passage by yourself before you minister it to others.
-Also you can read our article, “How to Lead a Lectio Divina Group.”)
+It’s helpful to look through the archive of Bible passages below, praying for God to guide you to the one that will be most helpful for you or your group.

 What is Included in our Lectio Divina Guides?

 We’re continually adding to this library.
-Also, check our our new archive for Ignatian Meditation Guides which focus on using your imagination to meditate on Gospel passages.
-Or you’ll find many other creative, Bible-based spiritual formation guides for personal devotions and small groups under the category Experiences.
+Also, check our our archive of over 50 Ignatian Meditation Guides which focus on using your imagination to meditate on Gospel passages.
+Or you’ll find many other creative, Bible-based Soul Shepherding guides (like meditating on Christian art) for personal devotions and small groups under the category Experiences.

 Scripture Passages for Lectio Divina (Links go to Free PDF handouts!)

-Psalm 22: “Praying with Christ at the Cross.”
+Psalm 22: “Praying With Christ at the Cross“.
 “My God, my God, why have you forsaken me?… [God] has not despised or disdained the suffering of the afflicted one.”
 This is good for those who feel abandoned.
-It’s also good for Lent.
+(Especially good during Lent.)

 Psalm 73: “Be the Strength of My Heart.”
 Pray, “God is the strength of my heart and my portion forever.”